ABOUT

 Fact Testimony

 The nuances of forensic psychology are difficult for many people to grasp.
 The range of clinical, forensic, and research roles of forensic psychologists can be confusing — even within the realm of psychology — and attorneys, judges, and jurors are no different.
-Court cases often benefit from a direct, factual, and unbiased explanation of forensic issues.
+Court cases often benefit from a direct, factual, and unbiased explanation of forensic issues, such as strengths and weaknesses of eyewitness identifications.

 Forensic Evaluations

-GTCPS conducts a wide-range of criminal and civil forensic evaluations on plaintiffs/defendants (as requested by either party).
-These evaluations include (but are not limited to) mental state at time of the offense, competency/capacity to stand trial, future risk, mitigation, disability determination/worker compensation, future risk, intellectual functioning (for Atkin’s cases), etc. In addition, clinical evaluations (e.g. clinical interviews and psychological testing) are available for attorneys who simply wish to discover whether their clients have developmental delays or other psychological issues not for direct use in trial as such information may assist in the resolution of the case.
+Griffin Psychology conducts a wide-range of criminal and civil forensic evaluations on plaintiffs/defendants (as requested by either party).
+These evaluations include (but are not limited to) mental state at time of the offense, competency/capacity to stand trial, mitigation, disability determination/worker compensation, risk of dangerousness (and/or sexual offending), intellectual functioning (e.g., “Atkin’s” cases), etc. In addition, clinical evaluations (e.g. clinical interviews and psychological testing) are available for attorneys who simply wish to discover whether their clients have developmental delays or other psychological issues not for direct use in trial as such information may assist in the resolution of the case.

 Jury Selection

 Psychologists are specialized in understanding human attitudes, behavior, and emotions.
 Throughout the course of a trial, jurors are exposed to information that shapes their attitudes about the defendant.
-While the task of jury selection can often be construed as a whirlwind of questioning and the arbitrary dismissal of potential jurors, GTCPS provides an informed, research based approach to jury selection based on sound psychological variables as such, the jury selection process leads attorneys to be more confident in the ultimate jury panel.
+While the task of jury selection can often be construed as a whirlwind of questioning and the arbitrary dismissal of potential jurors, Griffin Psychology provides an informed, research-based approach to jury selection based on sound psychological variables.
+As such, the jury selection process leads attorneys to be more confident in the ultimate jury panel.

 Trial Presentation Systems